 1.4.
-Why are the Council and NMFS considering action (Purpose and Need Statement)
+Why are the Council and NMFS Considering Action?
+(Purpose and Need)

-Purpose: The purpose of this framework amendment is to revise the acceptable biological catch and annual catch limits for red snapper in the South Atlantic based on the results of the latest stock assessment; and implement management measures to reduce dead discards for the South Atlantic snapper grouper fishery.
+Purpose: The purpose of this framework amendment is to reduce the acceptable biological catch and annual catch limits for red snapper in the South Atlantic based on the results of the latest stock assessment; and implement management measures to reduce dead discards for the South Atlantic snapper grouper fishery.